Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Introduction

 This paper develops the distributed constraint optimization framework for allocating ERVs and UAVs developed in a multi-agent TIM.
 We develop the distributed allocation of aerial and ground emergency resources by proactively responding to dynamic changes in the freeway network.
 The model's cost constraints directly consider the dispatch decision based on current incident requests in parallel with relocation of free ERVs based on the anticipated location of near-future emergencies.
 This unified approach will improve the overall benefit of deploying emergency resources by finding a solution that minimizes the sum of our developed cost constraints.
 The motivating domain is modeled as the Proactive Dynamic Routing Of uNmanned-aerial and Emergency Team Incident Management (P-DRONETIM).
-We highlight the contributions of this paper as follows:
+The main contribution of this paper and practical use in real-world scenarios are highlighted as follows:

-\begin{itemize} \item A distributed constraint decision-making framework for deploying emergency resources in TIM to minimize the delay impact of incidents on the network;
+\begin{itemize}[leftmargin=*] \item A distributed constraint decision-making framework for deploying emergency resources in TIM to minimize the delay impact of incidents on the network;

 \item A unified approach to dispatch ERVs based on current incident requests in parallel with relocation policies for free ERVs based on the anticipated location of near-future emergencies;